Apprenticeship units

 If an employer or learner feels external independent assessment is needed, for example to meet regulatory requirements, they can work with their training provider to arrange this.

-Details of the assessment process for each unit will be set out on the apprenticeship unit on the Skills England website.
+Details of the assessment process for each apprenticeship unit are set out on the Skills England website.

 Progression to apprenticeships